nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 git log --decorate --oneline --graph
 ```

-> Once again, note all this can be combined!
+> Do consider that all this can be combined like so:

 ```
 git log --since="two weeks ago" --author="nuclearpaws" --all --decorate --oneline --graph